Ways to Give

 If you have any questions about how to make a legacy gift, please contact Dixie Neilson, Executive Director, at firstname.lastname@example.org or 352-378-2280.

-The Matheson History Museum is a 501(c)(3) private, non-profit organization.
+The Matheson History Museum is a 501(c)(3) independent, non-profit organization.
 The museum’s IRS Form 990s and audit reports are available below.

 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION FOR MATHESON HISTORY MUSEUM, A FLORIDA-BASED NONPROFIT CORPORATION (REGISTRATION NO. CH33152), MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE 1-800-HELP-FLA (435-7352) WITHIN THE STATE OR VISITING THEIR WEBSITE WWW.FRESHFROMFLORIDA.COM/DIVISIONS-OFFICES/CONSUMER-SERVICES.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.